23 May 2019

 Emilio Ghione and Kally Sambucini in La via del peccato (1925)

 Italian postcard by G.B.
 Falci Editore, Milano (La Fotominio), no. 364.
 Photo: A.P.
 Film.
 Emilio Ghione and Kally Sambucini in La via del peccato (Amleto Palermi, 1925).
-Sambucini's first name is misspelled on the card.
+Sambucini's first name is misspelt on the card.

 Emilio Ghione in La cavalcata ardente

 Italian postcard by Ed.
 A. Traldi, Milano.
 Photo: Westi SAIC.
-Emilio Ghione as the Prince of Santafé in La cavalcata ardente/The fiery cavalcade (Carmine Gallone, 1925).
+Emilio Ghione as the Prince of Santafé in La cavalcata ardente/The Fiery Cavalcade (Carmine Gallone, 1925).

 Soava Gallone and Emilio Ghione in La cavalcata ardente (1925)

 Italian postcard by Eureka.
 Sent by mail in 1927.
-Soava Gallone and Emilio Ghione in La cavalcata ardente/The fiery cavalcade (Carmine Gallone, 1925).
+Soava Gallone and Emilio Ghione in La cavalcata ardente/The Fiery Cavalcade (Carmine Gallone, 1925).

 Lumière Cinema, Bologna